-- 1. Start Acronis True Image, and then click Backup on the sidebar. - 2.
-In the backup list, right-click the backup to validate, and then click Validate.
+- 1. Start Acronis True Image 2019, and then click Backup on the sidebar. - 2.
+In the backup list, click the down arrow icon next to the backup to validate, and then click Validate.

-Validating backups in a stand-alone version of Acronis True Image (bootable media)
+Validating backups in a standalone version of Acronis True Image (bootable media)